jim-easterbrook/python-gphoto2/developer/README.txt

 The solution is to include definitions of new functions in the interface to replace the proper versions when building for an older version of libgphoto2.
 See the camera.i interface file for an example.

-The 'python developer/build_swig.py' requires one parameter: the version to be swigged.
-This can be 'system' or a number triplet, e.g. '2.5.28'.
-When 'system' is specified, the installed libgphoto2 is used.
-When a version number is given the source files for that version must be in your python-gphoto2 working directory, e.g. 'libgphoto2-2.5.28'.
+The 'developer/build_swig.py' script has one optional parameter: the installation directory of the version to be swigged.
+If this is omitted, the installed libgphoto2 is used.
+For example:

+    python3 developer/build_swig.py libgphoto2-2.5.28/local_install

 Using local libgphoto2
 ----------------------